nmrenyi/thuir-publication-info/README.md

 Although seven parts are displayed in this block, we do not need to fill them all.
 Actually, the minimal requirement for each paper is only the DOI of the paper.
 The template will get the title, author list, conference/journal, publication date automatically.
 Adding picture link and GitHub repository link are more than welcome!

 ## YAML File for Publication Info
-Here is the corresponding YAML file for the layout shown above:
+Here is the content of YAML file for [publications in 2019](https://thuir.github.io/lab-website-template/publications/#2019).
+You can also find this YAML file in [sources-2019.yaml](https://github.com/THUIR/lab-website-template/blob/main/_data/sources-2019.yaml).

 ```yaml
 - id: doi:10.1145/3331184.3331192
   image: https://s2.loli.net/2022/10/27/voPpnRds8YqGaSJ.png